FeatureBaseDB/tools/dx/README.md

 dx [command] [flags]
 ```

-`dx` can only be used when the two Pilosa clusters are already running.
+`dx` can only be used when the Pilosa clusters are already running.
 You can then specify the configuration using the following global flags:

 ```
   -o  --hosts        strings    Comma-separated list of 'host:port' pairs (default localhost:10101)